You can configure

 security is enabled,

-Specifies the number of milliseconds that idle workers wait between polling the
+- Specifies the number of milliseconds that the reporting poller waits between polling the

 heavy load, you might need to increase this timeout.
 Specified in milliseconds.